Skyride Busch Gardens Tampa Bay: The Best Way to Get Around the Park

 Close up view of skyrail at the Busch Gardens theme park in Tampa Florida

 For example, the Skyride only allows you onboard if you are 56 inches.
-Children are only allowed onto the ride if supervised by an adult.
+Children are only allowed onto the ride if supervised by an adult or with someone 14 years old or older.

 Ready to plan your theme park trip?
 Watch the best vacation planning tips on YouTube.
 Get started here!